Helladotherium: Palaeoecology

 The dental microwear patterns of H. duvernoyi evidence that this species was folivorous and a browser.

 Taxonomy

 In 2025, Kostantis Laskos and colleagues described two ossicones of the giraffid Bramatherium perimense from the Fourka locality of the Greek Chalkidiki Peninsula, close to localities which have yielded Helladotherium.
 They concluded that Helladotherium should be synonymized with Bramatherium based on their overlapping distribution, nearly identical anatomy, and presumed occupation of comparable ecological niches.
 This synonymy had similarly been suspected by previous researchers.
-Laskos and colleagues suggested that the lack of ossicones found for Helladatherium had prevented previous phylogenetic analyses from recovering their close relationship.
+Laskos and colleagues suggested that the lack of ossicones found for Helladotherium had prevented previous phylogenetic analyses from recovering their close relationship.
 Furthermore, these researchers only recognized two valid and distinct species of Bramatherium, the larger B. grande and the smaller B. perimense, with characters previously thought to be distinctive between all other species simply due to intraspecific variation.